vanillaSlice/blog/content/post/keep-those-prs-small.md

 ### "Does this PR do one thing?"

-If the answer is "No", then split into smaller PRs.
+If the answer is "No", then consider splitting it into smaller PRs.

 Try to identify changes that logically fit together.
 Does the PR description encapsulate all of the changes that you have made?
-Does the PR tell a story or are there just random additions here and there?
 Are those dependency upgrades really necessary for this piece of functionality?
+Does this new feature need to be implemented on a single PR or could it be split up into smaller units?

 Be pragmatic.
 You don't have to create a separate PR for each function.